GSteve-Paul/Exact/README.md

 - `.mps` Mathematical Programming System (MPS) via the optional CoinUtils library
 - `.lp` Linear Program (LP) via the optional CoinUtils library

+Note that `.mps` and `.lp` allow rational variables, which are not supported by Exact.
+Additionally, these formats permit floating point values, which may lead to [tricky](https://gitlab.com/JoD/exact/-/issues/11) [issues](https://gitlab.com/JoD/exact/-/issues/12).
+Rewrite constraints with fractional values to integral ones by multiplying with the lowest common multiple of the denominators.

 By default, Exact decides on the format based on the filename extension, but this can be overridden with the `--format` option.

 ## Compilation